DaisukeBekki/lightblue/README.md

 # README
 ## What is this repository for?

-* A Japanese CCG parser with DTS representations
+* *lightblue* is a Japanese CCG parser with DTS representations.
-* Version 0.1.1.0
+* The current version is 0.1.1.0.
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ## How do I get set up?